stas00/reddit-to-threads/zst_blocks_format/README.md

 # Zst Blocks format

+For the latest version see: https://github.com/ArthurHeitmann/zst_blocks_format - I have just included this repo verbatim for convenience, rather than going the submodule way.
+If for some reason this copy gets outdated - replace it with the up-to-date version of it.

 The zst blocks format is a simple format for storing rows of data in a compressed format.
 Compression is done using zstandard (zstd).

 ## If you're just interested in using the CLI or the python scripts, see [here](./python_cli/).